 Pick an end time, and once that time comes, you step away, no matter what.
 Your brain and family will thank you.

 Set your expectations and priorities with yourself in your working environment.
 Set yourself one significant task and a couple of smaller ones.
 Get the biggest one done first in the morning, as it should be the first one you tackle.

 After go down your list and do the smaller ones in the second half of the day.
 Do yourself a favor and plan your next day’s tasks before the end of the day so you’ll be productive and ready to go the next day.

 Plan this ahead of time.
-Make sure to take breaks throughout the day and reward yourself either with short bursts of interaction with your family or with another activity you enjoy doing, like reading.
+Make sure to take breaks throughout the day and reward yourself with short bursts of interaction with your family or with another activity you enjoy, like reading.
 The goal is to take your mind off work, so you can come back refreshed.

 When you have time blocked off dedicated to work, with your family, or just on you, focus on that.
 Don’t worry about things you’re not doing in other areas.
 Worrying is only going to stress you out more and ruin the moment.
 Enjoy and focus on what you’re doing at the moment; life is all about its little moments, so don’t miss them.

 Perfection does not exist.
 It’s only an idea.
 When you’re working, don’t aim for perfection.
-When you’re hanging out with your kids, don’t aim for perfection.
+Don’t aim for perfection when you’re hanging out with your kids.
 Instead, strive for excellence because that’s something you can achieve.
 Be realistic with yourself and know nothing’s ever going to be perfect, and try to be comfortable with that.
 It’ll take lots of stress off your mind.